History of Pete Alonso in Timeline

 2018: All-Star Futures Game and Joe Bauman Home Run Award

-In 2018, Pete Alonso represented the Mets in the All-Star Futures Game, played in 132 games between Binghamton and Las Vegas, and won the Joe Bauman Home Run Award.
+In 2018, Alonso started the season in Binghamton and was promoted to the Las Vegas 51s.
+He represented the Mets in the All-Star Futures Game and won the Joe Bauman Home Run Award.
 He also hit a walk-off home run in the last baseball game at Cashman Field.

 2019: MLB Debut and Rookie of the Year

-In 2019, Pete Alonso made his MLB debut on Opening Day and subsequently won the National League Rookie of the Year award, setting a major league record for rookies with 53 home runs.
+In 2019, Alonso made his MLB debut on Opening Day and won the National League Rookie of the Year Award, setting a major league record for rookies with 53 home runs.

 2019: MLB Debut and First Home Run

-In 2019, Pete Alonso made the Mets Opening Day roster and recorded his first major league hit on March 28.
+In 2019, Pete Alonso made the Mets Opening Day roster as the starting first baseman.
+On March 28, he recorded his first major league hit.
 On April 1, he hit his first major league home run against the Miami Marlins.

-On July 8, 2019, Pete Alonso won the MLB Home Run Derby, defeating Vladimir Guerrero Jr., becoming only the second rookie to win the Derby outright.
+On July 8, 2019, Alonso won the 2019 MLB Home Run Derby, defeating Vladimir Guerrero Jr. and becoming only the second rookie to win the Derby outright, hitting 57 total home runs during the entire Derby.

 September 3, 2020: First Career Walk-Off Home Run